croaky/blog/articles/sso-wall-of-fame.md

 but I'm hesitating because many products I admire operate under a principle of "SSO is a premium feature":
-Airtable, Cloudflare, Figma, FullStory, GitHub, HashiCorp, Heroku, Intercom, Netlify, Notion, Sentry, Slack, Tailscale, Trello, Tuple, Twilio, Zapier.
+Airtable, Cloudflare, Figma, FullStory, GitHub, HashiCorp, Heroku, Intercom, Netlify, Notion, Sentry, Slack, Tailscale, Trello, Twilio, Zapier.

 I also hold stock in pretty much all of those public companies either directly or via NASDAQ or S&P 500 index funds.
 I would love to hold stock in many of